yutatoyama/AppliedEconometrics2020/03_Stat/Statistics.md

 <img src="Statistics_files/figure-html/unnamed-chunk-17-1.png" width="80%" />

-- As the sample size grows, the distribution of $Z$ converges to the standard normal distribution.
+- As $N$ grows, the distribution is getting closer to the standard normal distribution.

-## Hypothesis testing

-To be added.